harte3/Flatiron-Capstone-Group-2/README.md

-This scatterplot shows the 990 movies that grossed above the average 44 million dollars, correlated with their runtimes.
+Scatterplot showing the 931 movies that grossed above the average 44 million dollars, correlated with their runtimes.

-The bar chart shows the average domestic gross revenues, correlated with their runtimes in 30-minute increments.
+The Bar chart shows the average domestic gross revenues, correlated with their runtimes in 30-minute increments.

 #### Conclusions:

-Based off of the above analysis and visualizations, we suggest making movies between 121 and 150 minutes in length to maximize profits.
-Taking into account the top 990 grossing movies that are between 30- and 180-minutes length.
+Based off of the above analysis and visualizations, we suggest making movies between 151 and 180 minutes in length to maximize profits.
+Taking into account the top 931 grossing movies that are between 30 and 180-minutes length.